-The topography in the southern portion and extreme western portion of the watershed of Nimrod Lake includes steep inclines typical of the Ouachita Mountains (Figure 3-1), with the area along the Fourche La Fave River, below Nimrod Lake, consisting of Quaternary alluvial deposits.
+The topography in the southern portion and extreme western portion of the Fourche La Fave watershed includes steep inclines typical of the Ouachita Mountains (Figure 3-4), with the area along the Fourche La Fave River, below Nimrod Lake, consisting of Quaternary alluvial deposits.
 The south-western portion of the watershed has a rugged topography, with average relief of several hundred feet and some areas that exceed 2,000 feet in elevation.
 This area also forms the topographic boundary between the Fourche La Fave River watershed and the headwaters of the Ouachita River watershed to the south.
-The greatest elevation within the State of Arkansas is Mount Magazine and is located in the extreme north-central portion of the watershed.